 If TRF suspends a membership because two years have passed since an unvested member with $1,000 or less in his or her ASA was employed in a covered position, TRF shall close the member’s ASA and issue a lump sum payment of the ASA balance to the member.

-Effective July 1, 2011, if a member is eligible for a reduced pension benefit and has not been working for at least 30 days, the member may withdraw his or her ASA without forfeiting his or her pension benefit or be forced to take a reduced retirement.
+Effective July 1, 2011, if a member is eligible for a reduced pension benefit, but not normal retirement, and has not been working for at least 30 days, the member may:

 If the member suspends membership because the member is vested, not retired, not currently employed in a TRF-covered position, and is transferring TRF creditable service to another governmental retirement plan, the member may withdraw only the amount necessary from the ASA to purchase creditable service in the other governmental retirement plan.
 Any such withdrawal must be paid as a trustee-to-trustee transfer to the other governmental plan.
 If the former member re-employs in a TRF-covered position, TRF service credit for the years transferred to another plan cannot be reinstated unless those years are purchased and transferred back to TRF.